Contrasting Baltic International USA (BISA) & The Competition

-Baltic International USA (OTCMKTS:BISA – Get Rating) is one of 713 public companies in the “Holding & other investment offices” industry, but how does it contrast to its competitors?
-We will compare Baltic International USA to related businesses based on the strength of its analyst recommendations, earnings, valuation, dividends, risk, profitability and institutional ownership.
+Baltic International USA (OTCMKTS:BISA – Get Rating) is one of 714 public companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
+We will compare Baltic International USA to related companies based on the strength of its valuation, institutional ownership, analyst recommendations, risk, earnings, dividends and profitability.

-This table compares Baltic International USA and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Baltic International USA and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue